MiSawa/xq/README.md

 ## Current state
-Most of the jq components that require syntactical support are, hmm, implemented and tested against queries taken from the [jq user manual](https://stedolan.github.io/jq/manual/).
+- Most of the jq components that require syntactical support are, hmm, implemented and tested against queries taken from the [jq user manual](https://stedolan.github.io/jq/manual/).
   Exceptions are imports and module headers.
-Many builtin functions are missing, include those require intrinsic implementation.
+- Many builtin functions are missing, include those require intrinsic implementation.
-Need more unit tests.
+- Need more unit tests.
 Most of the CLI options are missing.
+- JSON and YAML formats are supported.

 ## Goals